grz0zrg/fas/README.md

 Wavetable synthesis is fast and provide rich sounds.

-Note : FAS does not really have multiple 'wavetables' as it load every waves into a big continuous wavetable but the different wavetables are ordered (by folder then by filename) when loaded so that each loaded waves are contiguous.
+Note : FAS does not really have multiple 'wavetables' as it load every waves into a big continuous wavetable but the different wavetables are ordered (by directory then by filename) when loaded so that each loaded waves are contiguous.

 #### RGBA interpretation